How mentoring can improve PhD students research proposals

-The European Accounting Association (EAA) has made supporting career scholars a key priority for the organization.
-Building on the comprehensive set of resources in their Accounting Research Centre, the EAA is launching a new Peer Mentoring Initiative (PMI).
+The European Accounting Association (EAA) has made supporting early career scholars a key priority for the organization.
+Building on the comprehensive set of resources in their Accounting Research Centre, the EAA has launched a new PhD Mentoring Initiative (PMI).

 The aim of this program is to help European PhD students refine their research proposals and enhance the overall quality of their work by accessing timely advice and feedback from some of Europe’s top accounting researchers.

 Many PhD students have limited opportunities to expose their plans and ideas to experienced researchers at an early stage of the research design process.
 The PMI seeks to address this problem by providing a virtual means of accessing external, independent help and support from experts in the field.

 Receiving expert feedback and guidance at the initial research proposal stage can have a dramatic positive impact on the quality of your final PhD submission.
 In particular, timely feedback can help you to:

 - sharpen the incremental contribution of your work,

 - identify potential weaknesses in your theoretical framework.

 - refine your hypotheses and point you in the direction of supplementary predictions,